Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 Everything was made worse by nature as “drought and famine destroyed agricultural production” and internal strife put a halt to political and economic activities that were designed to move the nations forward.
 Everything was changing too fast for the Africans.
 The positive outlooks many had when obtaining independence were quickly fading away as economic improvements such as manufacturing could not move forward and new currencies went through long periods where they could not “be converted into Western currencies.”

 Life was not getting better on the African continent.
 It was getting worse.
-The result was a “steady migration” of Africans heading to Europe who they had obtained independence from or to America where they once had been forced to go to in chains.
+The result was a “steady migration” of Africans heading to imperial homelands in Europe or to America where they once had been enslaved.

 At a Disadvantage

 Africa was finding itself at a severe disadvantage being on its own.
-Colonialism by Europe had left damages that could not be fixed simply giving the areas independence.
+Colonialism by Europe had left damage that could not be fixed by simply giving granting independence.
 Even what Europe brought to the continent was part of the shackles to keep them weak and unable to stand on their own.
 An identity was taken from the tribes.
 They were now just Africans.